 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.

-During the year under review, the Company and Sesa Sterlite Limited (the holding company and the holder of the OCRPS) have agreed that the OCRPS will not be redeemed nor converted into equity shares for the next twelve months.
+During the year under review, the directors have agreed that the OCRPS will not be redeemed within next twelve months as from the reporting date.